fulcrumapp/fulcrum-js/README.markdown

 npm install
 ```

 Fulcrum Node is written in CoffeeScript.
-Use gulp to compile to JavaScript:
+Use scripts to compile to JavaScript:

 ```
 vim src/index.coffee
-gulp compile
+npm run build
 ```

-Or have gulp watch the src directory and compile when changes are made:
+Or watch the src directory and compile when changes are made:

 ```
-gulp watch
+npm run watch
 ```
 ### Building for the Browser

 Use [browserify](http://browserify.org/) to package all dependencies and output the built `fulcrum.js`.
+The `npm run build` script already runs this command, but to run by itself:

 ```
 browserify lib/index.js -s Fulcrum > fulcrum.js